MoralisWeb3/docs/docs/08-moralis-cortex/faqs.md

 ### What's the difference between Cortex API and MCP Server?

-- **[Cortex API](/cortex/api)**: Hosted solution, no setup required, great for production apps
+- **Cortex API**: Hosted solution, no setup required, great for production apps
-- **[MCP Server](/cortex/mcp-server)**: Self-hosted, full control, custom LLM models, privacy-focused
+- **MCP Server**: Self-hosted, full control, custom LLM models, privacy-focused

 ### Which blockchains are supported?

-Ethereum, Base, Polygon, BNB Chain, Avalanche, Arbitrum, Optimism, and more.
-See the [Getting Started guide](/cortex/getting-started) for the full list.
+All the chains supported by Web3 Data API.
+See the [Supported Chains](/supported-chains) for the full list.

 ## Setup & Installation